 Sign-up for studio behind the scenes, inspirations, special updates and more

 Mike Fantuz with Emilie Fantuz and Victoria

 "A Work In Progress"

-Welcome to my first ever, quarterly Newsletter, "A Work in Progress"!
+Thank you for continuing to support my art and accepting my quarterly Newsletter, "A Work in Progress"!
 I'm excited to share insights from my studio, creative inspirations, and other bits of news about my art that you might be interested in.

 Take good care,

 “The most interesting thing about artists is how they live.” – Marcel Duchamp